-This details the impact that our pupil premium activity had on pupils in the 2021 - 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 - 2023 academic year.

 Aim Outcome Improved outcomes in spoken language skills and vocabulary development.
 The impact of this focus can be seen in the reading, writing and mathematics results, which are above national for reading, writing and maths in KS1 and KS2.
-Improved reading attainment at Key Stage 1 KS1 Reading EXS = 74% GDS = 20% Improved attainment in writing KS1 Writing EXS = 77% GDS = 20% KS2 Writing EXS = 89% GDS = 35% Improved attainment in mathematics KS1 Maths EXS = 70% GDS = 20% KS2 Maths EXS = 96% GDS = 31% To achieve and sustain improved wellbeing of all pupils Broadening children's experiences through: - LAMDA - Residentials - Trips and Visits Has a positive impact on pupils' wellbeing and confidence, which in turn has a positive impact on pupil achievement.
-In Year 6, 21% of children offered a place in Grammar School.
+Improved reading attainment at Key Stage 1 KS1 Reading EXS = 74% GDS = 20% Improved attainment in writing KS1 Writing EXS = 77% GDS = 20% KS2 Writing EXS = 89% Improved attainment in mathematics GDS = 35% KS1 Maths EXS = 70% GDS = 20% KS2 Maths EXS = 96% GDS = 31% To achieve and sustain improved wellbeing of all pupils Broadening children's experiences through: - LAMDA - Residentials - Trips and Visits Has a positive impact on pupils' wellbeing and confidence, which in turn has a positive impact on pupil achievement.
+In Year 6, 10% of children accepted a place in Grammar School.